 As far as refrigerated pie crust go though, I only use them for my Rollie Pollie recipe.

 Can I Use Light Corn Syrup instead of Dark Corn Syrup?

 Feel free to use light corn syrup instead of dark and dark brown sugar instead of light.

 In the south, it is not unusual to see maple syrup used in place of the corn syrup.

 All the different combinations create different flavors.
-Karo syrup is the brand most referenced in vintage recipes, but any brand will work.
+Karo syrup, available on Amazon, is the brand most referenced in vintage recipes, but any brand will work.